|This is an unofficial version.

 (ii) the published heritage of the province.

-5 A librarian, to be known as the Legislative Librarian, and employees and other persons as may be required to carry on the business of the Legislative Library may be appointed as provided in The Civil Service Act.
+A librarian, to be known as the Legislative Librarian, and employees and other persons as may be required to carry on the business of the Legislative Library may be appointed under Part 3 of The Public Service Act.

 (a) made available for general or limited public distribution; and